gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 ### What is a Chord?
 Chords, also known as combos or macros, are **multiple keys pressed together that result in a new action**.
 Chording is used in stenography and feels similar to playing chords on a piano.
 ### Why Only a 42-Key, 40% Keyboard?
 On standard keyboards, many keys require reaching, like the number keys, symbols, etc. **A smaller keyboard reduces finger movement and can greatly increase ergonomics**.
-The tradeoff to less keys is generally more complicated usability – the Chordic layout tries to find the sweet spot.
+The tradeoff to having less keys is generally more complicated usability – the Chordic layout tries to find the sweet spot.
 ### Considerations
 * **The learning curve** for memorizing the different chords exists, but are designed to be memorable.
 * **The “L” key has moved** and takes getting used to.
 Read why in the [“QWERTY” section](#qwerty-default).